 Udayan (Oakville, ON)

-The sixth annual Culture Days weekend will take place September 25, 26 and 27, 2015, and will feature thousands of free, hands-on, interactive activities that invite the public to participate “behind-the-scenes,” to discover the world of artists, creators, historians, architects, curators, designers and other creative people in their communities.
+The seventh annual Culture Days weekend will take place September 30, October 1 and 2, 2016, and will feature thousands of free, hands-on, interactive activities that invite the public to participate “behind-the-scenes,” to discover the world of artists, creators, heritage experts, architects, curators, designers and other creative people in their communities.

 With thousands of activities registered at culturedays.ca, Culture Days drives a multi-level national communications and public relations campaign designed to inspire and catalyze greater public participation in the arts and cultural life of our communities.
-A variety of free, useful Tips and Tools are available to support activity organizers throughout their process of planning, promoting, hosting and sharing their Culture Days experiences.
+A variety of free, useful Resources are available to support activity organizers throughout their process of planning, promoting, hosting and sharing their Culture Days experiences.

 Culture Days is a collaborative initiative that welcomes your participation.
 Everyone can play a role in Culture Days: Whether you are already passionate about arts and culture or curious to discover new cultural experiences, an artist, arts or cultural organization, community group, municipality, library, school, citizen, or business person, you can participate in and contribute to Culture Days!

-See the impact of Culture Days after four years in the Reports page.
+See the impact of Culture Days in the Reports page.

 Culture Days aims to: